Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Formative Study

-{\bf Integrability} Similar to how attending pathologists oversee trainees' work, the system should allow pathologists to oversee AI's findings by retrieving detailed contextualized evidence on-demand.
+{\bf Integrability} The system should allow pathologists to diagnose with AI similar to their daily routines of manual examination.
+Specifically, the system should first suggest a hypothesis for diagnosis and provide evidence to support it.
+Meanwhile, given that errors are inevitable for most existing AI models, the system should allow pathologists to refine AI's findings by retrieving detailed contextualized evidence on demand.
 When showing the evidence of grading, the system should not overwhelm pathologists with all evidence from a whole slide; rather, it should direct pathologists to the representative regions of interest.
-Given that errors are inevitable for most existing AI models, the system should enable pathologists to cross-check each criterion and override the results manually when they detect an error.
+Finally, the system should enable pathologists to cross-check each criterion and override the results manually when they detect an error.